MatteoMeil/node-native-printer/README.md

    * `-p` or `--production`: to be used when packaging with (i.e.) electron-builder.
 It will skip prompting for edge backend and will take correctly the dll path needed for windows.<br>
       **Note** that `-p` flag require that edge backend has been specified during installation.

+   * `-nnp:<package-name>`: specify the edge package to use.
+Skips the selection process on install if a valid package is specified.

 ## Usage
 First of all you need to require the module inside your app this way:
 ```javascript